 Staying in different time zones is a great barrier in a long-distance relationship.
 Communication becomes difficult, and keeping patience feels like a Herculean task.

 Couples tend to end up being irritated due to the lack of intimacy and spark in the relationship.
-But, it is very necessary to adjust accordingly.
+However, it is essential to adjust accordingly.

 8. Insecurity